 (5) A college may change a plan approved by the Minister under this section with the approval of the Minister.

-[Section 43 inserted by No. 44 of 2008 s.
+[Section 43 inserted: No. 44 of 2008 s.
 29.]

 44A.
 Annual business plans

 (1) Before 1 September in each year, or before some other date notified to the college by the Minister in writing, a college must give the Minister a draft business plan for the college for the year that begins on the following 1 January.